What is Tesla Coin?

 Should I Invest in Tesla Coin?

 You cannot invest invest in Tesla Coin because it does not exist.
-If you deposit your money into one of the offshore scammers sites connected wit these fake news scam campaigns, you will never see it again.
+If you deposit your money into one of the offshore scammers sites, you will never see it again!
+All of the pages in league with these fake news scam campaigns are a fraud.

 All of their images and ads are a lie: